From UG L to NG ML: A Deep Dive into the Evolution of Language Models

 The Rise of Statistical Methods and Large Language Models (LLMs)

-A pivotal shift occurred with the advent of statistical methods and the subsequent rise of large language models (LLMs).
+A important shift occurred with the advent of statistical methods and the subsequent rise of large language models (LLMs).
 Instead of relying on explicitly programmed rules, these models learned from massive datasets of text and code, identifying patterns and relationships between words and phrases to predict the probability of a given sequence of words.
 This paradigm shift allowed for the creation of much more flexible and adaptive language models that could handle a wider range of linguistic phenomena.
 The sheer scale of these datasets, containing billions or even trillions of words, was crucial in enabling the models to learn complex grammatical structures, contextual nuances, and subtle semantic relationships.

 The Key Architectural Advancements: From Recurrent Neural Networks (RNNs) to Transformers